pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 The first two items mentioned above impact the velocity at which development can take place.
 By relying completely on the CI/CD system for artefact generation cycle times seem to increase.

 As a side note.
-I have noticed that if the build time for an artifact exceeds a certain amount of time (somewhere between 5 - 10 minutes) it is highly likely that developers will exclusively use the CI/CD system to execute builds.
+I have noticed that if the build time for an artefact exceeds a certain amount of time (somewhere between 5 - 10 minutes) it is highly likely that developers will exclusively use the CI/CD system to execute builds.
 This in turn will cause build times to increase further over time, most likely due to the fact that developers are no longer actively waiting for their builds.